sami-chaaban/Tracy/README.md

 ### Load TrackMate data<a name="loadtrackmate"></a>

-* TrackMate data (.csv) can be loaded using the same *Load trajectories* option, which will trigger a calculation using the TrackMate spot data ("TRACK_ID", "FRAME", "POSITION_X", "POSITION_Y") as search centers to generate a Tracy trajectory for each TrackMate track
+* TrackMate data (.csv) can be loaded using the same *Load trajectories* option, which will trigger a calculation using the TrackMate spot data ("TRACK_ID", "FRAME", "POSITION_X", "POSITION_Y") as search centers, generating a Tracy trajectory for each TrackMate track

 ## License<a name="license"></a>